 Various individuals, agencies and corporations also provide scholarships for Clarkson College students.
 The awards vary in eligibility criteria, which are based on specifications established by the donor.
 Award amounts are based on fund availability.
 Clarkson College is appreciative of the donors' generosity and our students are privileged to receive this additional source of financial assistance.
-Clarkson College has received scholarship support from The McKissick Family Foundation, EducationQuest, Nelnet and First National Bank of Omaha.
+Clarkson College has received scholarship support from The McKissick Family Foundation, EducationQuest Foundation and Nelnet.